 - Continuing education for more than 100 underserved children

 - Helping to operate a quarantine center for homeless citizens

 - Funding the creation of reusable, washable masks and mask protectors for first responders

 - Feeding medical and hospital personnel on the front lines through the purchase of food from local Detroit restaurants at risk of closing

 Prossimamente da Sperling & Kupfer

 There's always more to read with Shelved...

 Sign up for Mitch's free newsletter.
 Non-spammy.
 When there’s something great to share, we’ll send special updates your way.
-Exclusive items excerpts from a new book, signed book giveaways, books signings, and more.
+Exclusive items like excerpts from a new book, signed book giveaways, event alerts, and more.
 Still need more?
 Get familiar with Shelved here.